Housing Choice Voucher -

 Eligibility for a housing voucher is determined based on the total annual gross income and household size.

-· Fill out as soon as possible to secure a spot on the Section 8 waiting list!
+Fill out your application as soon as possible to secure a spot on the Section 8 waiting list!

 We will collect information on your entire household’s annual income, assets, and family composition.
 We will verify this information with other local agencies, your employer(s), and your bank.
 We will use this information to determine if you are eligible for the program and if so, what the amount of your housing assistance voucher would be each month.